Managing your Multigenerational Workforce

 However, with the generation gap, situations can become challenging at a certain time.
 And this is where the effectiveness of your organizations’ management will come into play.

 Managing a Multigenerational Workforce

-Managing different sets of people from different generations is not easy at all; however, creating a sustainable environment is crucial for the organization's success.
+Managing different sets of people from different generations is not easy; however, creating a sustainable environment is crucial for the organization’s success.
 Here are a few tips on creating one.

 1. Stereotyping?
 Forget about it!

-There will be different skills due to the generational gap, but that should not lead to stereotyping the employees.
+There will be different skills due to the generational gap, but that should not stereotyping the employees.
 The younger employees will think that the baby boomers are way too work-centric and have less technical proficiency.
-On the other hand, the older generation will think that the younger generation is not loyal, way too dependent on tools, and so on.
+On the other hand, the older generation will assume that the younger generation is not loyal, way too dependent on tools, etc.

 As a leader, you must maintain the balance between your employees.
 Stress on the importance that they need to know each other and promote understanding between them.
 When they establish a positive connection among themselves, it will help them bridge the gap.
 Please focus on the study that every generation has their comfort zone and that they need to respect that.

 The quickest path to understanding and connecting with your workforce is by asking them the right questions.
 Ask questions in such a way that it does not stir up the conversation.
 Have a good motive behind asking a question.